Reporting Workflow

 Common questions

-Is reporting automation worth doing before other workflow fixes?
+Is reporting cleanup worth doing before other workflow fixes?

 Sometimes yes, especially when the team needs better visibility fast.
 In other cases it works better as the second project after intake or follow-up gets cleaned up.